ballerina-platform/module-ballerinax-hubspot.crm.object.deals/ballerina/Package.md

    }
    ```

-5. Store the `refresh_token` securely for use in your application.
+5. Store the `refresh_token` securely for use in your application

 ## Quickstart